 1. Hairballs (The Usual Suspect)

-When cats groom themselves—which they do obsessively—they swallow loose fur.
-Most of this passes through their digestive system normally.
-But sometimes it clumps together in the stomach, becoming irritating enough that your cat vomits it up to prevent a blockage.
+Cats groom obsessively, and all that licking means swallowed fur.
+Most of it passes through the digestive system without drama.
+Sometimes, though, it clumps together in the stomach and irritates things enough that your cat vomits it up to prevent a blockage.

-What hairball vomit looks like: A tubular, wet mass of fur, often with some food or bile mixed in.
+Hairball vomit is easy to recognise once you've seen one.
+A tubular, wet mass of fur, often with some food or bile mixed in.

 2. Eating Too Fast

-Some cats inhale their food like they're competing in an eating contest.
-When they eat too quickly, they swallow air along with their kibble, and their stomach can't handle the rapid influx.
-The result?
-Everything comes back up, often looking barely digested.
+Some cats inhale their food like the bowl is about to be repossessed.
+When they eat too quickly, they swallow air along with their kibble, the stomach can't handle the rapid influx, and everything comes back up looking barely digested.

 3. Dietary Changes or Sensitivities